-While Fox, a Winnipeg native, would eventually succumb to his cancer the following year, the prior 12 months saw the 20-year-old man collect money from people along the side of the road.
+While Fox, a Winnipeg native, died in 1981, the prior 12 months saw the 20-year-old man collect money from Canadians along the side of the road from the east coast to the west coast.
 He also received funding and supplies from the Canadian Cancer Society, among other organizations.

-He began the marathon on April 12, 1980, when he dipped his leg in the Atlantic Ocean before starting towards Vancouver, on Canada’s Pacific coast; however, Fox’s health began deteriorating near the halfway mark, and on Sept.
+Fox began his marathon on April 12, 1980, when he dipped his leg in the Atlantic Ocean before starting towards Vancouver on Canada’s Pacific coast; however, Fox’s health began deteriorating near the halfway mark, and on Sept.
 1, he asked to go to the hospital because of chest pain.
 Doctors later discovered Fox’s cancer had spread to his lungs.

 In 2005, the Royal Canadian Mint struck a $1 coin commemorating Terry Fox.
-The coin has a weight of seven grams, a diameter of 26.5 mm and a 1.75-mm thickness.
-It features the uncrowned effigy of Queen Elizabeth II on the obverse.
+The coin has a weight of seven grams, a diameter of 26.5 mm, a 1.75-mm thickness and a mintage of 20,000.
+The reverse design, by artist Stan Witten, depicts Fox running with a Canadian landscape in the background.
+The obverse features the uncrowned effigy of Queen Elizabeth II.